 On the way up look out for bomb craters and you can soon imagine how dangerous this place was back in the times of war!

-The caves are interesting to say the least, and it’s crazy to envision how scared those people must have been that were hiding in the caves and how lucky we are to never have to go through something so tragic!
+The caves are interesting to say the least, and it’s crazy to envision how scared those people must have been that were hiding in the caves and how lucky we are to never have to go through something so awful!

 Where To Stay In Nong Khiaw